IntelliTect/Coalesce/docs/pages/modeling/model-components/properties.rst

         Coalesce provides a number of :ref:`ModelAttributes`, and supports a number of other .NET attributes, that allow for further customization of your model.

     Security
-        Properties will not be sent to the client and/or will be ignored if received by the client if authorization checks against any property-level :ref:`Security` present fail.
+        Properties will not be sent to the client and/or will be ignored if received by the client if authorization checks against any property-level :ref:`SecurityAttribute` present fail.
+This security is handled by the :ref:`GenDTOs`.

     Loading & Serialization
-        The behaviors outlined in :ref:`ControllingLoading` - especially :ref:`DtoIncludesExcludesAttr` - may also restrict which properties are sent to the client when requested.
+        The :ref:`DefaultLoadingBehavior`, any functionality defined in :ref:`CustomDataSources`, and :ref:`DtoIncludesExcludesAttr` may also restrict which properties are sent to the client when requested.

     NotMapped
         While Coalesce does not do anything special for the :csharp:`[NotMapped]` attribute, it is still and important attribute to keep in mind while building your model, as it prevents EF Core from doing anything with the property.